 Attention: Consider changing the time cycle flag from EFYO to CYS if you would like your simulation to read a data file (such as a simulation restart file) whose file timestamp differs from the simulation start date and time.

 ΕY

-Exact, Use Smulation Year: Same as E, except don't allow Emission year setting to override year value.
+Exact, Use Smulation Year: Same as E, except it does not allow Emission year setting to override the simulation year.